csc301-2023-winter/project-12-unitedforliteracy-t/deliverable-1/planning.md

 # **Product Details**

 ## **Q1: What is the product?**
+Our partner, United for Literacy, previously known as Frontier College, is a national charitable organization that works with volunteers that provide tutoring, education, and reading services as well as participate in special events to accomplish the organization’s mission: to increase literacy across Canada.

-We are planning to build on top of a web application that is integrated with United for Lliteracy existing infrastructure and serves as the primary application for United for Lliteracy volunteers and supervisors to manage and share resources.
+We are planning to build on top of a web application that is integrated with United For Literacy's existing infrastructure and serves as the primary application for the organization's volunteers and supervisors to manage and share resources.
 We are asked to add the following features:
-* enable volunteers and supervisors to communicate with eachother
+* Enable volunteers and supervisors to communicate with each other
-* enable volunteers to book meetings and access documents
+* Enable volunteers to book meetings and access documents
-* enable supervisors to upload documents
+* Enable supervisors to upload documents or videos
-* enable volunteers to leave testimonials
+* Enable volunteers to leave testimonials about their volunteering experiences
-* enable volunteers to book their hours and keep tracking of it
+* Enable volunteers to book their hours and keep track of it
-* add flexibility to users by giving them the choice to integrate the app calender with an exernal calender
+* Add flexibility to users by giving them the choice to integrate the in-app calendar with an external calendar

-Our partner, United for Literacy, previously known as Frontier College, is a national charitable organization that works with volunteers that provide tutoring, education, and reading services as well as participate in special events to accomplish the organization’s mission: to increase literacy across Canada.

 ## **Q2: Who are your target users?**